Torta Barozzi: the secret recipe of Modena cake revealed

 www.pasticceriasanbiagio.it

-Iolanda met Luciano Pavarotti, Enzo Ferrari and Massimo Bottura in this cosy pastry shop in the center of Modena.
+Iolanda met Luciano Pavarotti, Enzo Ferrari, and Massimo Bottura in this cozy pastry shop in the center of Modena.

 Caffetteria Drogheria Giusti